runnerty/runnerty/docs/values.md

 ```
+CHAIN_ID                       - Contains the chain id
+CHAIN_NAME                     - Contains the chain name
+CHAIN_STARTED_AT               - Contains the date and time when the chain started
+PROCESS_ID                     - Contains the process id
+PROCESS_NAME                   - Contains the process name
+PROCESS_EXEC_ID                - Contains the execution id
+PROCESS_DURATION_SECONDS       - Contains the duration in seconds (when is end).
+PROCESS_DURATION_HUMANIZED     - Contains the humanized duration (when is end).
-PROCESS_COMMAND           - Contains the command that is going to be executed by the executor
+PROCESS_EXEC_COMMAND           - Contains the command that is going to be executed by the executor
-PROCESS_ARGS              - Contains the args past to the executors
-PROCESS_COMMAND_EXECUTED  - Contains the command executed by the executor (once all the values have been translated)
+PROCESS_EXEC_COMMAND_EXECUTED  - Contains the command executed by the executor (once all the values have been translated)
 PROCESS_EXEC_MSG_OUTPUT        - Contains the output message of the executor
+PROCESS_EXEC_DATA_OUTPUT       - Contains the data output of the executor
-PROCESS_EXEC_ERR_RETURN   - Contains the error returned by the executor
+PROCESS_EXEC_ERR_OUTPUT        - Contains the error returned by the executor
 PROCESS_STARTED_AT             - Contains the date and time when the process started
 PROCESS_ENDED_AT               - Contains the date and time when the process ended
 PROCESS_RETRIES_COUNT          - Contains the times that the process have been retried
 ```

 In this example we can see a procces that in the notification use some of the process values to send useful information: